-- Environmental Protection Agency (EPA) Form EPA-3520-21, if applicable - OBL (foreign purchased vehicles) - Bill of sale / pro-forma invoice with statement of value (foreign purchased vehicles) - Title of ownership translated into English (foreign purchased vehicles) - Department of Transportation (DOT) Form HS-7 - Environmental Protection Agency (EPA) Form 3520-1 (foreign purchased vehicles) - Proof of conformity by either: - USA title / registration - Letter of conformity from the manufacturer - Foreign military sales contract that indicates vehicle meets USA-EPA / DOT regulations - Exemption as a 25 model year old vehicle as proven by the title - Copy of USA title or registration when previously registered in the USA (vehicles previously owned and shipped from the USA by the returning owner of the goods) - Completed EPA-3520-1, DOT, HS-7 and Customs 7501 forms (vehicles previously owned and shipped from the USA by the returning owner of the goods) - Letter of permission from the EPA (non-residents importing vehicles as a tourist)
+- Environmental Protection Agency (EPA) form EPA-3520-21 (if applicable) - OBL (foreign purchased vehicles) - Bill of sale / pro-forma invoice with statement of value (foreign purchased vehicles) - Title of ownership translated into English (foreign purchased vehicles) - Department of Transportation (DOT) form HS-7 - Proof of conformity by either: - U.S. title / registration - Letter of conformity from the manufacturer - Foreign military sales contract that indicates vehicle meets USA-EPA / DOT regulations - Exemption as a model 25-year old vehicle as proven by the title - Copy of U.S. title or registration when previously registered in the USA (vehicles previously owned and shipped from the U.S. by the returning residents / owners of the goods) - Completed EPA-3520-1, DOT, HS-7 and Customs 7501 forms (vehicles previously owned and shipped from the U.S. by the returning importer) - Letter of permission from the EPA (non-residents importing vehicles as a tourist)

-- For vehicles previously owned and shipped from the USA by the returning owner of the goods, the ownership names must match with the consignee of the shipment on the vehicle title and registration. - Vehicles imported from the USA can be imported duty free. - A non-USA resident can import a vehicle for a period of up to 12 months as a tourist, but no extension will be allowed. - The owner of the goods is required to obtain a permission letter prior to shipping the vehicle from the EPA. - Vehicles imported by non-residents for tourism may not sell or offer for vehicle for sale and it must be exported prior to the 12 month period or is subject to seizure and penalties by Customs. - Some ports of entry (POE) require a bond for up to three times the value of the vehicle to ensure the timely export of the vehicle. - Additional port specific declarations may be required for this temporary importation - A bill of sale or pro-forma invoice with the statement of value must include the vehicle's description, vehicle identification number (VIN), model, and year of manufacture.
+- For vehicles previously owned and shipped from the U.S. by the returning resident / owner of the goods, the ownership names must match with the owner of the goods' of the shipment on the vehicle title and registration. - A non-U.S. resident can import a vehicle for a period of up to 12 months as a tourist, but no extension will be allowed. - The owner of the goods is required to obtain a permission letter prior to shipping the vehicle from the

+EPA.

-- In general vehicles that are 25 model years old and with the original drive train are exempt from EPA / DOT regulations. - Vehicles less than 25 model years old that were not previously titled in the USA must comply with EPA / DOT regulations. - The cost and time to bring a vehicle into compliance by an ICI (certified conversion shop) make the process an unwise economic decision in most cases. - It is strongly recommended not to import non-compliant vehicles. - In the event an owner of the goods elects to attempt to import a vehicle it should be sent separately from household goods and personal effects shipments to avoid delays in the receipt of the shipment. - The owner of the goods must make arrangements with an ICI shop in the USA prior to shipping the vehicle in order to get an estimate and to determine if the vehicle can be brought into compliance. - Marine engines and gas-powered generators are also subject to EPA requirements and Form EPA-3520-21 is normally required for those items.
+- Vehicles imported by non-residents for tourism may not sell or offer for vehicle for sale and it must be exported prior to the 12 month period or is subject to seizure and penalties by Customs. - Some ports of entry (POE) require a bond for up to three times the value of the vehicle to ensure the timely export of the vehicle. - Additional port specific declarations may be required for this temporary importation. - A bill of sale or pro-forma invoice with the statement of value must include the vehicle's description, vehicle identification number (VIN), model, and year of manufacture. - In general vehicle models that are 25 years or older and with the original drive train are exempt from EPA/ DOT regulations. - Vehicle models less than 25 years old that were not previously titled in the U.S must comply with EPA / DOT regulations. - The cost and time to bring a vehicle into compliance by an ICI (certified conversion shop) make the process an unwise economic decision in most cases. - It is strongly recommended not to import non-complying vehicles. - In the event an owner of the goods elects to attempt to import a vehicle it should be sent separately from household goods and personal effects shipments to avoid delays in the receipt of the shipment. - The owner of the goods must make arrangements with an ICI shop in the USA prior to shipping the vehicle in order to get an estimate and to determine if the vehicle can be brought into compliance. - Marine engines and gas-powered generators are also subject to EPA requirements and Form EPA-3520-21 is normally required for those items - If an imported vehicle does not conform to these standards, it must be brought into conformity; otherwise it must be destroyed or exported. - The U.S. Department of Agriculture requires that the undercarriage of imported cars be free from foreign soil before they can be entered into the United States. - This may be done by steam spray or by thorough cleaning before shipment. - Do not store personal items in any motor vehicle.